patelshweta56/convocation-page/README.md

 **Features:**

 * Responsive design for optimal viewing on desktop, tablet, and mobile devices
-* Toggle button to switch between light and dark modes
 * Navigation menu with links to different sections of the page
 * Section for home, about, event, and contact information
 * Social media links to follow IIIT Trichy on Twitter, Facebook, and LinkedIn